But only if you get really lairy.

 Peckham Levels | ££

-Conveniently placing four of the best bars in Peckham in one handy, accessible car park, Peckham Levels – taking over the floors below Frank’s – combines multidisciplinary arts spaces with live music, street food traders, and three additional bars in the form of West (a natural wine bar), Godiva (a craft taproom), and the Near & Far Bar – a retro cave of a cocktail bar from the team behind Old Street’s Magic Roundabout.
-READ MORE
+Conveniently placing some of the best bars in Peckham in one handy, accessible car park, Peckham Levels combines multidisciplinary arts spaces with live music, seven street food traders, independent shops, crazy golf, and – most importantly for this list – craft taproom Godiva and retro cocktail cave Near & Far Bar.

 Details: Peckham Levels, Peckham Town Centre Carpark, 95a Rye Lane, SE15 4TG | Open daily